dmitryd/typo3-dd_googlesitemap/README.md

 What it does not do?
 --------------------
 Many things.
 It is deliberately not a "all-purpose solution".
 It is created to be fast and efficient.
-It only contains sitemaps for pages and tt_news and there are no plans to change that or do any sophisticated filtering, etc.
+It only contains sitemaps for pages and tt_news and there are no plans to change that or do any sophisticated filtering, etc. You still can ask though :)

 Repository
 ----------